microsoft/LLF-Bench/llfbench/envs/reco/README.md

 1. Choose a type: movie or tv show
 2. Choose 0, 1, or 2 year ranges.
 Examples: "80s or 90s", "2000s", "80s or recent".
-3. Choose 0 or 1 genre.
-Examples: "action", "comedy".
+3. Choose 0, 1, or 2 genres.
+Examples: "action", "comedy", or "action and comedy".
 4. Choose 0 or 1 age-restriction: Examples: "None", "adult-only", or  'child-friendly'.
    However, if the genre is any of 'Crime', 'War', 'Romance', then we remove age-restriction if it's 'child-friendly'.
    If the genre is any of 'History', 'Biography', 'Documentary', 'Sport', 'Musical', then we remove age-restriction if it's 'R-rated'.